calwayne/Assessment/README.md

 npx cypress run

-__Notes: Browser driven was set to chrome by default.
-Can be easily modified inside package.json file in this part:__
+__*Notes__: Browser driven was set to chrome by default.
+Can be easily modified inside package.json file in this part:

   "scripts": {